 Notice the judgment: "slavish adherence," or “unable to think for themselves,” or “shackled to their narrow religious views,” or “minds” that are “stubborn.”
 Yes, “they do no harm” – except to themselves.

 There is one more scene from “Doctor Strange” that might help us:

 The Ancient One (Tilda Swinton)

 "Arrogance and fear still keep you from learning the simplest and most significant lesson of all -- it's not about you."

 In these writings, I very frequently reference the “false self,” the dysfunctional ego, and therefore you might suspect that an admonition, “It’s not about you,” would find support from me.
 Well, certainly, “you” as “egocentric you” or “you, to the exclusion of all others” is to be rejected out of hand.
 The problem with easy platitudes from a movie script is that sometimes these phrases are presented by those who’ve not really explored any depth of meaning.
-“It’s not about you,” at the surface, seems patently unspiritual, with not a friend in the world.
+“It’s not about you,” at the surface, seems to hint at something patently unspiritual, with not a friend in the world.
 However, there’s a “good” and a “bad” to this.

 Cultish organizations are very quick, either in explicit teaching or by subliminal message, to sell a program of “It’s not about you.”
 This is code-language, however, for “You are unworthy.
 God could never love you.
 You are defective.
 You will never reach the high-bar but for the aid offered by the Dear Leader in your friendly neighborhood cultish group.”
 This is how people are controlled; specifically, by a heavy diet of the fear of death, and an existential guilt of innate imperfection.